Search For a Counterpart to the Subsolar Mass Gravitational Wave Candidate S251112cm: Candidates of Interest

-\textbf{\textit{S251112cm\_X3:}} S251112cm\_X3 is a known X-ray source, and shows no X-ray outburst near the time of S251112cm, but is nonetheless reported due to its position in the localization region (\citealt{gcn42681}).
-It receives $S_{\mathrm{2D}} = 0.62$.
-The AGN associated with the candidate, MCG $-$01.24.012, has a redshift $z = 0.02$ (Milliquas; \citealt{flesch23_milliquasv8}; fiducial uncertainty $0.01z = \pm 0.0002$), yielding a distance score $S_{\mathrm{dist,AGN\text{-}flare}} = 0.21$.
-S251112cm\_X3 thus finally receives a score $S_{\mathrm{AGN}\text{-}\mathrm{flare}} = 0.13$.
-This is the highest (the only truly non-zero) score $S_{\mathrm{AGN}\text{-}\mathrm{flare}}$ among all candidates.
-But, ATLAS forced photometry largely finds no optical counterpart down to $o$ and $c \sim 21$ at all times, except for marginal ($\sim$$5\sigma$) detections of $o \approx 19.6 \pm 0.1$ at 19, 31, and 32 days and $o \approx 20.3 \pm 0.2$ at 67 days.
+\textit{\textbf{AT\,2025ailp}}: AT\,2025ailp receives $S_{\mathrm{2D}} = 0.06$ and $S_{\mathrm{dist}} = 0.23$ from its association with a galaxy with photometric $z = 0.14^{+0.05}_{-0.08}$ (LS DR10).
+While initially appearing flat in the $i$-band from 2.5 to 4.5 days, reducing its KN score, it then fades by $\sim 5\sigma$) detections of $o \approx 19.6 \pm 0.1$ at 19, 31, and 32 days and $o \approx 20.3 \pm 0.2$ at 67 days.
 These may be the result of poor subtraction given the proximity of the candidate to the nucleus of the galaxy, and no other UV/optical photometry exists.
 Deeper and higher-resolution UV/optical photometry could have more clearly identified any transient behavior, and whether any flaring was consistent with regular AGN variability or a BBH merger in the AGN disk.
 As it stands, the ATLAS photometry is inconclusive.